SuliatKazeem/sme_chatbot/README.md

 1. **User sends a query**

-   * If the text literally contains “scan an email”, we shortcut into instructions for uploading a `.eml`.
+   - If the text literally contains “scan an email”, we shortcut into instructions for uploading a `.eml`.
-   * Otherwise we try to detect any raw email content or links.
+   - Otherwise we try to detect any raw email content or links.

 2. **VirusTotal checks**

-   * Extracted URLs & domains get sent off to VT and verdicts come back.
+   - Extracted URLs & domains get sent off to VT and verdicts come back.
-   * If attachments are embedded in the .eml, we upload them too.
+   - If attachments are embedded in the .eml, we upload them too.

 3. **LLM fallback**

-   * If no URLs/domains/attachments found, we call out to `smeopenai.ask_openai()`.
+   - If no URLs/domains/attachments found, we call out to `smeopenai.ask_openai()`.
-   * That function first runs the text through a moderation endpoint.
+   - That function first runs the text through a moderation endpoint.
-   * If it’s okay, it invokes a LangChain conversation with memory.
+   - If it’s okay, it invokes a LangChain conversation with memory.

-4. **Refusals & Three-strike**
+4. **Refusals & Strikes**

-   * Any refusal from `ask_openai` begins with a rephrased refusal template.
+   - Any refusal from `ask_openai` begins with a rephrased refusal template.
-   * The server strips that tag, counts it, and once you hit 3 total refusals it sends you a friendly warning.
+   - The server strips that tag, counts it, and once you hit 3 total refusals it sends you a friendly warning.

 ---

 ## Tools Used

-* **FastAPI + Uvicorn**: easy async Python web server.
+- **FastAPI + Uvicorn**: easy async Python web server.
-* **marked.js**: client-side Markdown rendering, so we can send bullet lists, numbered steps, etc.
+- **marked.js**: client-side Markdown rendering, so we can send bullet lists, numbered steps, etc.
-* **OpenAI + LangChain**: gives us memory, nice templating, and a robust way to manage prompts & refusals.
+- **OpenAI + LangChain**: gives us memory, nice templating, and a robust way to manage prompts & refusals.
-* **VirusTotal API**: known reputation checks for links, domains, and files—perfect for a lightweight security bot.
+- **VirusTotal API**: known reputation checks for links, domains, and files—perfect for a lightweight security bot.
-* **python-dotenv**: keep secrets out of your code and in `.env`.
+- **python-dotenv**: keep secrets out of your code and in `.env`.

 ---

 ## To be updated

-* Build a **Teams** connector so you can plug this into your actual SME chat platform.
+- Build a **Teams** connector so you can plug this into your actual SME chat platform.
-* Store logs of refused queries in a database and send real tickets to IT.
+- Store logs of refused queries in a database and send real tickets to IT.
-* Enhance the LLM prompt to handle more nuanced follow-up questions, maybe even triage severity levels.
+- Enhance the LLM prompt to handle more nuanced follow-up questions, maybe even triage severity levels.

 ---